turingschool/curriculum/source/projects/idea_box.markdown

 ### `Gemfile`

-We're going to depend on an external gem in our `Gemfile`:
+We're going to depend on one external gem in our `Gemfile`:

 ```ruby
 source 'https://rubygems.org'